-Established in 1991, the Transitional Year program at UPMC Altoona is fully integrated within the Altoona Family Physicians Family Medicine Residency and is a part of the Pennsylvania College of Osteopathic Medicine MedNet OPTI program.
-The program is initially accredited by the ACGME, AOA-accredited, and applying for Osteopathic Recognition.
+Established in 1991 as an Osteopathic Rotating Internship, the Transitional Year program at UPMC Altoona is fully integrated within the Altoona Family Physicians Family Medicine Residency and is a part of the Pennsylvania College of Osteopathic Medicine MedNet OPTI program.
+The program is initially accredited by the ACGME and in the application process for Osteopathic Recognition.

 ACGME accreditation allows our graduates to pursue ACGME fellowships after residency training.
 Recent graduates of the program have gone on to residencies in family medicine, dermatology, radiology, anesthesiology, physiatry, ophthalmology, and diving medicine.
-Several others have entered the military as flight surgeons and general medical officers.
+Several others have entered the military as flight surgeons, general medical officers, and in diving medicine.

 - Altoona Family Physicians Inpatient Medicine Service- 3 months